SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20161212.md

 I found a serious bug in the way that values are being interpolated in `interpolate_values`.

-    Use parameters from minimum capacity if actual is less than minimum
+    + Use parameters from minimum capacity if actual is less than minimum

 # Tasks

+    Rename "proposed cost per connection" to "proposed discounted cost per connection" Add "proposed initial cost per connection"
     Consider total population and % connected to compute unconnected household count Grow population using total population
         Size capacity using unconnected household count